 National Water Week

-It provides a timely reminder that access to clean water is important to every aspect of our lives, and we must do our best to protect our water environments and resources, use water wisely and respect its importance in our societies.
+Access to clean water is hugely important to our daily lives, and it’s down to all of us to protect our water environments and resources, and use water wisely.

 The #NWW2021 theme for 2021 is Caring for Water and Country and celebrates the vital and cultural role that water plays in our lives.

 Recognising the importance our waterways play in our lives, Caring for Water and Country aims to deepen our understanding of Australian First Nations people’s knowledge of protecting and sustaining our water and lands for over 65,000 years.

 We are asking Townsville to join Australians in National Water Week and Take the Pledge.

 For October, we are asking you to pledge to save a little bit more water in your daily life.

 It is as easy as showering for the time it takes to listen to your favourite song or checking taps, and hoses for leaks.